opensearch-project/project-website/_posts/2024-09-24-creating-a-new-database-integration-with-data-prepper.markdown

 Configure the source coordination store for Data Prepper using the `data-prepper-config.yaml` file.
 Currently, this store exclusively supports DynamoDB.

 In the `data-prepper/release/archives/linux/build/install/opensearch-data-prepper-$VERSION-linux-x64/config/` directory, create a file named `data-prepper-config.yaml`.
-Insert the following content, replacing `REGION` with your desired DynamoDB table region and `ROLE_ARN_FROM_STEP_5` with the appropriate role ARN:
+Insert the following content, replacing `REGION` with your desired DynamoDB table region and `ROLE_ARN_FROM_STEP_5` with the appropriate role Amazon Resource Name (ARN):

 ```yaml
 ssl: false